Mark Prendergast (hurler)

 Mark Prendergast (born 1978) is an Irish hurler who played as a right wing-back for the Cork senior team.

 Born in Cork, Prendergast first played competitive hurling whilst at school at St. Finbarr's College.
-He arrived on the inter-county scene at the age of seventeen when he first linked up with the Cork minor team, before later joining the under-21 side.
+He arrived on the inter-county scene at the age of seventeen when he first linked up with the Cork minor team, before later joining the under-21 side and winning his first Munster and All-Ireland Medals.
 He joined the senior panel during the 2001 championship.
+He also played with the Cork Intermediate Hurlers in 2001 winning his second Munster and All-Ireland medals that year.
 Prendergast went on to play a bit part for Cork, and won one Munster medal.
 He was an All-Ireland runner-up as a non-playing substitute on one occasion.

-At club level Prendergast is a one-time championship medallist with Na Piarsaigh.
+At club level Prendergast is a one-time championship medalist with Na Piarsaigh.